 California Expungements: Penal Code § 1203.4

 The word “expungement” is somewhat confusing as it infers that criminals records can be erased.
 Expungements are post-conviction, post-probation petitions for dismissals; the court substitutes a “Not Guilty” plea for the earlier finding of guilt, and dismisses the case.
-After this time, the Guilty pleas is no longer on the criminal record because technically you are no longer Guilty of the charge.
+After this time, the guilty plead is no longer on the criminal record because technically you are no longer guilty of the charge.
 However, in most government application you may still need to disclose the prior conviction even after it has been expunged.

 What Does a California Expungement Do?

 Under Penal Code § 1203.4, an expungement essentially discharges a person from whatever sentencing they were given due to being convicted of a crime.
 One powerful advantage that expungement offers is that an expunged conviction does not typically have to be disclosed to potential private employers or institutions.

 As it stands, California law prevents employers from inquiring about an applicant’s previous criminal record until such a time when the employer proposes a legitimate offer of employment.
 However, once a conviction gets expunged, it doesn’t need to be revealed to an employer even after the employer makes a job offer.

 However, you may still be required to disclose the expunged conviction if filing any applications with government organizations such as for professional licensing with the Contractors State Licensing Board; State Bar of California; Medical Board of California; California Board of Pharmacy; California Department of Real Estate; California Board of Accountancy; or any such other licensing board that requires a Live Scan for California Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) level criminal history record checks.

 Who is Qualified to Have Conviction Dropped Under California Expungement Law?